-COLLEGE READINESS SPRING RIT SCORES
+COLLEGE READINESS & SPRING RIT SCORES

-The tables below show the minimum Spring RIT scores for students who are likely to be college ready.
-The listed RIT scores are between the 61st to 84th percentiles in Mathematics and between the 59th to 75th percentiles in Reading.
+The tables show the minimum spring RIT score in reading and math for students who are likely to be college ready.
+The listed RIT scores are between 42nd and 69th percentile in reading and between 59th to 74th in math.